aman99x/bookmyshow-frontend/README.md

 ## Website Preview

-You can preview the website by visiting the following link: [bookmyshow Website](https://storied-tanuki-5526d1.netlify.app/)
+You can preview the website by visiting the following link: bookmyshow-frontend Website -https://rad-custard-cc9a47.netlify.app/

 ## About the Website